Politics and Patents

 Available in Française, Español, Português, Deutsch, Россию, 中文, 日本, and others.

-he Wrights first tested the aviation market in January 1905, writing to their congressman Robert M. Nevin and offering either to sell an airplane to the government or to furnish information, experience, and license to use their patents so the government could build planes of their own.
-Nevin's office forwarded their letter to the United States Army Board of Ordinance and Fortification.
-The response was chilly: "…the Board has found it necessary to decline to make allotments for experimental development of…mechanical flight."
-They tried again in October, writing directly to the Secretary of War, William Howard Taft, but the answer was the same.
+But Nevin was out of his office when Wilbur's letter arrived.
+Knowing nothing of Nevin's plan to walk the letter through the Washington DC bureaucracy, his office staff forwarded it to the United States Army Board of Ordinance and Fortification.
+Their response to the Wrights was chilly: "…the Board has found it necessary to decline to make allotments for experimental development of…mechanical flight."
+The Wrights tried again in October, writing directly to the Secretary of War, William Howard Taft, but the answer was the same.

 They also wrote the War Office in Great Britain, and initially the British seemed interested.
 But they quickly reached a deadlock.
 To protect their patent, the Wrights insisted that any potential buyer sign a contract before they would make demonstration flights.
 If their flying machine didn't do everything they said it would do, they would release the buyer from the contract.
 It sounded fair and reasonable to the Wright brothers, but their demands made government bureaucrats nervous.
-The British War Office declared they would not deal with the Wrights until they flew for a British representative, and there the negotiations stopped.
+The British War Office declared they would not deal with the Wrights until they flew for a British representative, and there the negotiations stalled.

 Turning to France, they were initially met with disbelief and derision, led by members of the French Aero-Club de France.
 If the Wrights had actually flown for 25 miles, why wasn't the news splashed all over the American newspapers?
-The French even dispatched representatives to Dayton to investigate, then dismissed their reports when the representatives asserted that the Wrights had done all that they had claimed.
+The French even dispatched representatives to Dayton to investigate, then dismissed their reports when these representatives asserted that the Wrights had done all that they had claimed.
 There were some who believed, however, and the French War Ministry began to negotiate a contract with the Wrights.
 But they wavered before the Wrights' $200,000 asking price, and the negotiations collapsed in the spring of 1906.

 In Their Own Words